sohamshinde69/Telecom-Customer-Churn-Prediction/README.md

 <br>
 ❌ Customer Likely To Churn
 <h2>Future Improvements</h2>
-So according to the comfussion matrix this model is better at predicting “No churn” as its biased
+So according to the confussion matrix this model is better at predicting “No churn” as its biased
 <br>
 dataset is imbalanced:
 <br>